NirajPudasaini/NirajPudasaini/README.md

 ## Projects and Contributions 🚀

-You can find about my publicized projects on the repos, and in more details here: nirajpudasaini.com.np
+You can find about my publicized projects on the repos, and in more details, including reports here: nirajpudasaini.com.np